Pets at Home Executes Share Buyback Program - TipRanks.com

 Pets at Home ( (GB:PETS) ) has issued an announcement.

-Pets at Home Group Plc has executed a share buyback program, purchasing 70,000 of its ordinary shares at prices ranging from 221.20 GBp to 226.20 GBp.
-The repurchased shares will be canceled, adjusting the total number of shares in issue to 456,621,054.
-This move is part of the company’s strategy to manage its capital structure and potentially enhance shareholder value.
+Pets at Home Group Plc has executed a share buyback program, purchasing 70,000 of its ordinary shares through Jefferies International Limited.
+This move, part of a previously announced program, aims to optimize the company’s capital structure.
+Following the cancellation of these shares, the total voting rights in the company will be adjusted to 452,875,265, impacting shareholder calculations under FCA regulations.

-The most recent analyst rating on (GB:PETS) stock is a Hold with a £2.60 price target.
+The most recent analyst rating on (GB:PETS) stock is a Buy with a £243.00 price target.
 To see the full list of analyst forecasts on Pets at Home stock, see the GB:PETS Stock Forecast page.

 Spark’s Take on GB:PETS Stock